cran/cholera/README.md

 `multi.core = FALSE`.
 Note that although some precautions are taken in the R application, the developers of the ‘parallel’ package strongly discourage against using parallelization within a GUI or embedded environment.
-See `vignette("Parallelization")` for details.
+See `vignette("parallelization")` for details.
 That said, I’ve had few, if any, problems with using the package in parallel on macOS with either the [R application](https://www.r-project.org/) or the [RStudio IDE](https://posit.co/products/open-source/rstudio/).